-- File the request verbally by contacting MVP's Medicare Customer Care Center.
-If the Member calls after hours, the MVP Answering Service will accept the Member's name and telephone number, and a Customer Care Representative will return the call during the next working day.
+File the request verbally by contacting MVP's Medicare Customer Care Center.
+If the Member callsafter hours, the MVP Answering Service will accept the Member's name and telephone number, and a Customer Care Representative will return the call during the next working day.
 If the Member does not speak English, either a bilingual MVP employee will speak with the Member or MVP will use the services of the AT&T language line, which provides interpreters in 150 different languages.
 Members may also submit the request in writing to MVP at the following address: MVP Health Care, Attn: Member Appeals Department, 625 State Street, Schenectady, NY, 12305.
 Alternatively, the request may be filed with an office of the Social Security Administration or the Railroad Retirement Board (if the Member is a railroad retiree).
-Even though the Member may file a request with the Social Security Administration or Railroad Retirement Board office, that office will transfer the request to MVP for processing. - Mail, fax, or deliver the request in person.
-Use the address above or fax the appeal to MVP Member Appeals Department at 1-800-398-2560 notes, medical records, and all information used in the initial determination and any new information that may be relevant to the appeal.
+Even though the Member may file a request with the Social Security Administration or Railroad Retirement Board office, that office will transfer the request to MVP for processing.

+• Mail, fax, or deliver the request in person.
+Use the address above or fax the appeal to MVP Member Appeals Department at (800)-398-2560

+The request must be filed within 65 calendar days from receipt of the initial denial notice or explanation of benefit MVP will gather all necessary information, including referral notes, medical records, and all information used in the initial determination and any new information that may be relevant to the appeal.
 Appeal decisions that do not involve Medical Necessity are made by a reviewer(s) trained and experienced in interpreting contracts, policies, benefits, Member eligibility, and health care regulations.
 Decisions that involve Medical Necessity will be made by a licensed Provider in the same or similar specialty as the health care Provider who typically manages the medical condition or disease or provides the service or treatment under review.
 In addition, the appeal decision is made by a reviewer who was not involved in the initial determination.
 To protect the Member's privacy and ensure an unbiased review of the appeal, all personally identifiable health and financial information will be removed from the record unless a business associate's agreement is in effect between MVP and the health care Provider reviewing the appeal.